learn-co-students/dsc-functions-with-arguments-lab-online-ds-ft-100719/README.md

 ## Objectives
 You will be able to:
-- Create and use custom functions with arguments
+* Declare and use a function with arguments
-- Understand how function arguments can make functions more flexible and reusable

 ## Exploring Two Restaurants in Albuquerque